Table of Contents

 Vitamin C is a water-soluble vitamin, also called l-ascorbic acid.
-It’s classified as a vitamin because its a chemical that put body can’t produce on its own.
+It’s classified as a vitamin because its a chemical that the body can’t produce on its own.
 Instead, vitamin C (like all vitamins) has to come from an external source such as food.

-Scurvy - Vitamin C Deficiency
+Scurvy and Vitamin C Deficiency